DAY ONE | TUESDAY, 2 SEPTEMBER 2025

 Johanna Heaven, Associate, Russell Kennedy Lawyers

-Helen Connolly, Senior Director, ACT Disability Aged and Carer Advocacy Service
+Helen Connolly, Senior Director, ACT Government & Work With Aged Care, Disability & Carer Advocacy

 Lexie Dennis, General Manager, Hazel Home Care